clrfund/monorepo/README.md

 2. Known and anonymous benefactors
 3. Benevolent protocols (MakerDAO, Burn Signal, etc)

-In order for their contributions to count towards matching, contributors must verify their uniqueness using [BrightID](https://brightID.org).
+In order for their contributions to count towards matching, contributors must verify their uniqueness.

 The clr.fund smart contracts consist of a factory contract that deploys a new contract for each round.
 All matching funds are sent to the factory contract, while contribution funds are sent to the current round's contract.
 There are four roles in factory contract:

-1. **Owner:** This address (initially set as msg.sender) can set the address of coordinator, finalize a round by transferring matching funds to the current round contract, and set the token and round duration.
+1. **Owner:** This address (initially set to deployer) can set the address of coordinator, finalize a round by transferring matching funds to the current round contract, and set the token and round duration.
 2. **Coordinator:** This address is responsible for running the zk-SNARK computation on contributions to produce the relative percentages of matching funds that each recipient should receive.
 The coordinator can quit at any time, which invalidates the current round forcing the owner to start a new round and users to submit new MACI messages for their contributions.
 Without some advancement in oblivious computation, this Coordinator is necessarily a trusted party in this system (this is discussed more in the Limitations section).
-3. **Contributor:** Any address that contributes DAI to the funding round.
+3. **Contributor:** Any address that contributes tokens to the funding round.
 4. **Recipient:** Any address that is registered as funding recipient.

-The clr.fund application uses [Ethereum](https://ethereum.org/) and [3Box](https://3box.io/) as a backend.
-The application will be hosted on [IPFS](https://ipfs.io/) and can also run locally.
+The clr.fund application can use any [EVM-compatible chain](https://ethereum.org/) as a backend.
+The application can be hosted on [IPFS](https://ipfs.io/) and can also run locally.

 For more details, see the [sequence diagram](docs/clrfund.svg) and [clr.fund constitution](https://github.com/clrfund/constitution).
 ![sequence diagram](docs/clrfund.svg)